ljedrz/pea2pea/README.md

 Despite the `0.x` versioning, `pea2pea` is considered **production-ready**.
 The core architecture is finished and proven.

 * **API Stability:** The public API is stable.
 We do not anticipate breaking changes.
 * **Scope:** The library is effectively in "maintenance mode" regarding features.
-Future development is strictly limited to **hardening internals** (e.g., improving backpressure, edge-case error handling) to ensure maximum reliability.
+Future development is strictly limited to **hardening internals** to ensure maximum reliability.
 We are not adding new features to the core.

 ---